 Making a referral

-Concerns about a child or a disclosure should be immediately raised with the DSL who will help decide whether a referral to children’s MASH or other support is appropriate in accordance with Local Authority protocols. (school to add detail if appropriate)
+Concerns about a child or a disclosure should be immediately raised with the DSL who will help decide whether a referral to children’s MASH or other support is appropriate in accordance with Local Authority protocols.

 If a referral is needed, the DSL should make this rapidly and have the necessary systems in place to enable this to happen.
 However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn’t been made they can and should consider making a referral themselves.